2025 Islamabad suicide bombing

 On 11 November 2025, a suicide bomber set off an explosion outside of the District Judicial Complex in Islamabad, the capital of Pakistan, killing 12 people and injuring 36, after attempting to enter the structure.
 Jamaat-ul-Ahrar, a faction of the Tehrik-e-Taliban Pakistan (TTP), claimed responsibility for the attack.
-It was the deadliest attack in Islamabad in nearly a decade.
+It was the deadliest attack in Islamabad in nearly a decade until the recent 2026 Islamabad mosque bombing.

 Background

-Since 2001, the Pakistan military launched a series of military offensives against terrorist groups in the Federally Administered Tribal Areas (FATA).
+After 2001, the Pakistan military launched a series of military offensives against terrorist groups in the Federally Administered Tribal Areas (FATA).
 Many terrorists belonging to various terrorist groups were killed.
 However, some militants managed to flee to Afghanistan, where they continue to launch attacks on Pakistan military posts located near the border.
 In 2017, Afghanistan's Chief Executive Abdullah Abdullah admitted that Tehrik-e-Taliban Pakistan (TTP) has a foothold in Afghanistan.
 In 2019, the United States Department of Defense claimed that about 3,000 to 5,000 terrorists belonging to TTP are in Afghanistan.